Infopisteprojekti/infopiste/documentation/backend.md

 Specifically, it tests the endpoints `/health`, `/api/rooms`, `/api/rooms/:id`, and `/api/rooms/:id/reservations`.

-The tests are included in the CI/CD pipeline.
+The tests, as well as lint, are included in the CI/CD pipeline.
 Whenever new content is pushed to the main branch, the tests are executed.

 The app can also be tested locally by running